 Metaxas was the keynote speaker at the 2012 National Prayer Breakfast in Washington DC, an event attended by the President and First Lady, the Vice President, members of Congress, and other U.S. and world leaders.
 Previous keynote speakers have included Mother Theresa, Bono, and Tony Blair.
-That speech, along with Eric’s essay on the experience, were put into a book, titled No Pressure, Mr. President: The Power of True Belief in a Time of Crisis.
+That speech and Eric’s essay on the experience, were put into a book, No Pressure, Mr. President: The Power of True Belief in a Time of Crisis.

 Along with his colleague John Stonestreet, Metaxas is the voice of BreakPoint, a radio commentary that is broadcast on 1,400 radio outlets with an audience of eight million.

 In 2011, Metaxas was the 17th recipient of the Canterbury Medal awarded by the Becket Fund for Religious Freedom.
 Previous medalists include Mitt Romney, Chuck Colson, and Elie Wiesel.
 He has testified before Congress about the rise of anti-Semitism in the U.S. and abroad, and spoke at CPAC2013 on the issue of Religious Freedom.
 In September 2013, Eric and his wife Susanne were jointly awarded the Human Life Review’s “Great Defender of Life Award.”
 In May 2014, Metaxas was awarded honorary Doctorates from Hillsdale College and Liberty University.